 The WAM products (Trial, Locate, Flood, Spill and Monitor) are, first and foremost, an indicator of hydrological risk.
-Output predicts soil conditions when soils are at, or near, field capacity.
-In other words, the mapping products predict field conditions during the wetter months when considerations of hydrological risk are more relevant.
+Output predicts soil conditions when soils are at or near field capacity.
+In other words, the mapping products indicate field conditions during the wetter months when considerations of hydrological risk are more relevant.

 In detail, the WAM process performs meter-by-meter determinations of seasonal and changes in water flow channel networks, wet and dry areas, at the surface and subsurface level.
 In this, WAM generates the metric cartographic depth-to-water (DTW)) from Digital Terrain Models (DTMs).
-This index can also be used as a means to locate the extent of the areas that are prone to flood, either due to high precipitation and snowmelt amounts, introduction of flow blockages (ice jams, beaver dams, collapsed or otherwise blocked culverts).
-It also allows for the determination of water discharge at any point of concern along inland waterways, based on automated upslope water accumulation area calculations per actual or anticipated mm-per-day storm events.
+This index can also be used to locate the extent of the areas prone to flood, either due to high precipitation and snowmelt amounts, the introduction of flow blockages (ice jams, beaver dams, collapsed or otherwise blocked culverts).
+It also allows for water discharge determination at any point of concern along inland waterways, based on automated upslope water accumulation area calculations per actual or anticipated mm-per-day storm events.

 While WAM does not provide technical information as needed to follow specific engineering protocols, it provides easy-to-visualize information as to where and how – in principle – each land-based asset needs to be managed and protected against particular water-related risks.
 In this capacity, WAM-generated data layers, tools, and maps have been welcomed as must-have information sources for local to regional planning purposes, from operational to strategic perspectives.
 Examples refer to operations layout in forest operations (harvest blocks, access trails, silvicultural planning), evaluation of existing transport routes, planning new routes, learning how to contain spills, assessing specific habitat distributions across the land, etc.